Safeguarding Adults in Sport - Ann Craft Trust Online Course

 The content of this course includes legislative information in England, and it offers further links to information pertaining to legislation and governance for all four nations.

-When you have finished both modules, you will receive a certificate of completion.
+When you have finished both modules, you will receive a certificate of completion from the Ann Craft Trust. .